 Often these children who have trouble gaining *don’t feel good* when eating, so they aren’t interested in eating much.
 In the case of underweight children who crave refined carbs, the dopamine hit they get from eating the simple sugars may override enough of the discomfort of eating, making these nutrient-void foods the only ones they accept.
 In addition, if their gut flora is off balance, the gut flora may be sending signals to the brain to keep consuming simple starches and sugars.

 The best way to encourage weight gain is to heal the gut.
 By balancing the gut flora, these children will start craving healthy foods that are good for their body – not the demanding bacteria in their gut.
-Healing the gut will help reduce inflammation.
+Healing the gut will help reduce inflammation, allowing more nutrients to be absorbed through the digestive tract.

 If you feel like your child may have a leaky or inflamed gut, including collagen and chicken stock in their food as much as possible can help have easily-absorbed nutrients available for the body to make needed repairs.